-This corner of Namibia’s south is largely undeveloped and the spectacular landscape offers guests a true sense of undiscovered wilderness.
-We frequently receive favourable comments from guests about the sense of remoteness and the utter silence they experience during their stay.
+This corner of Namibia’s south is largely undeveloped and the spectacular landscape offers guests a true sense of undiscovered wilderness; the remoteness and the silence is a rare privilege in our overcrowded world.

-The Park is located in the Nama Karoo biome bordering on the Succculent Karoo biome with a variable rainfall that may fall both in summer and winter.
-There are over 100 endemic succulents including the largest, the Aloe dichotoma, popularly known as the ‘Kokerboom’, or Quiver Tree as well as over 1 600 other plant species.
+- Over 100 endemic succulents including the largest, the Aloe dichotoma, popularly known as the ‘Kokerboom’, or Quiver Tree (some as old as 300 years) as well as over 1 600 other plant species occur.

-Though the river runs seasonally in the summer time, permanent rock pools are home to small-and large-mouth yellowfish, sharptooth catfish and water monitors.
+- Though the river runs seasonally in the summer, permanent rock pools are home to small-and large-mouth yellow fish, sharp tooth catfish and water monitors.
 There are a variety of birds including black eagle, olive thrush, Cape robin-chat and African black duck.